MirzaNexus/Mirza_Nexus9/README.md

 # Mirza_Nexus9

-This is my first Repo now iam going to change inside the text of this repo.
+This is my first Repo now iam going to change inside the text of this repository.